HisenZhang/WRPI-auto/README.md

 ### 2. ffmpeg & ffprobe

 `ffmpeg` and `ffprobe` are used for media processing (i.e. loudness normalization) and metadata extraction.
-Recommended ffmpeg version 4.4
+Recommended ffmpeg version 4.4, but for 32-bit Windows platform only some earlier version builts are available.
+Version 4.3.1 was tested to work on 32-bit Windows.

 Go [http://ffmpeg.org/download.html](http://ffmpeg.org/download.html) to download compiled excutables for the specific platform.
 Then copy them to `bin/`.
 See example directory structure below.